 The interval of convergence is a set of x-values on which a power series converges.
 In other words, it’s the interval of x-values that you can plug in to make a convergent series.
 It’s possible for this interval to include all of the values in a series, a limited range of x-values, or just a single x-value at the center.

-Within this interval, the series has both absolutely convergence and uniform convergence.
+Within this interval, the series has both absolute convergence and uniform convergence.

 The interval centered about c is the set on which the power series converges is an.